Strong coupling between a microwave photon and a singlet-triplet qubit: Methods

 \subsection{Resonator characterization and analysis}

-The resonator is fabricated from a thin-film NbTiN, sputtered onto a Si/SiO\textsubscript{2} (1000\,\textmu m/100\,nm) substrate~\cite{ungerer2023performance}.
-The large sheet kinetic inductance of the NbTiN film of $L_\mathrm{sq}\approx 90$\,pH together with the narrow center conductor width of $\sim380$\,nm, and the large distance to the ground plane of $\sim 35$\,\textmu m results in the impedance value of $2.1$ k$\Omega$.
-The resonator can be dc biased using a bias line which contains a meandered inductor ensuring sufficient frequency detuning between the half-wave resonance used in the experiment and a second, low quality resonance mode at a lower frequency that forms due to the finite inductance of the bias line~\cite{harvey2020chip}.
-An optical microscopy image of a similar resonator is shown in Fig.\ref{fig:FigA1}(a) in the extended data.
-One of the two resonator voltage anti-nodes is galvanically connected to gate SG$_R$ shown in Fig.~\ref{fig:Fig1}(c) of the main text.
+The resonator is fabricated from a thin-film NbTiN \corr{(thickness $\sim$10\,nm)}, sputtered onto a Si/SiO\textsubscript{2} (500\,\textmu m/100\,nm) substrate~\cite{ungerer2023performance}.
+These resonators can be operated for in-plane fields exceeding $5$\,T~\cite{samkharadze2016high,ungerer2023performance}.
+The large sheet kinetic inductance of the used NbTiN film of $L_\mathrm{sq}\approx 90$\,pH combined with the narrow center conductor width of $\sim380$\,nm, and the large distance to the ground plane of $\sim 35$\,\textmu m results in an impedance of $2.1$ k$\Omega$.
+The resonator can be dc biased using a bias line which contains a meandered inductor ensuring sufficient frequency detuning between the half-wave resonance used in the experiment and a second, low quality resonance mode at a lower frequency that forms due to the finite inductance of the bias line~\cite{harvey2020chip}. \corr{A scanning electron micrograph of the resonator center-conductor is shown in Fig.\ref{fig:FigA1}(b) in the extended data.} One of the two resonator voltage anti-nodes is galvanically connected to gate SG$_R$ shown in Fig.~\ref{fig:Fig1}(c) of the main text.

-We measure the transmission $S_{21}(\omega)$ of the resonator, to which we simultaneously fit the amplitude and phase of a Lorentzian:

-From the fit (see Fig.~\ref{fig:FigA1}(b) in the extended data), we extract the resonator decay rate $\delta_\omega/2\pi$ and resonance frequency $\omega_r/2\pi$ which we identify as the bare resonator decay rate $\kappa/2\pi=\delta_\omega/2\pi=34.4\pm0.1$\,MHz and resonance frequency $\omega_r/2\pi=5.25308\pm0.00003$\,GHz, respectively.
-In addition, we extract the transmission amplitude $a_0$ and phase offset $\varphi_0$ to calibrate our system.
-Gate voltages are converted to DQD detuning by using the lever arm $\alpha \approx 0.21$ eV/V $\approx 51$ THz/V extracted from the Jaynes-Cummings fit to the anti-crossing shown in Fig.~\ref{fig:Fig4}(a).
-This calibration allows us to convert a measured complex transmission $S_{21} (\omega)$ into a decay rate $\delta_\omega$ and the frequency shift $\chi=\omega_r-\omega_r^0$ by numerically solving Eqs.~\eqref{eq:amp} and~\eqref{eq:phase} which results in Fig.~\ref{fig:Fig3}a) in the main text and Fig.~\ref{fig:Fig_app_shift_linewidth}(a,b) in the extended data.